anayleeloolxp/moodle-block_tb_m_slots/readme.md

-# Leeloo LXP Marketing Slots Block
+# Leeloo LXP Benefits Spots Block
-this block allows you to show marketing blocks added in Leeloo LXP to. be shown on moodle.
+this block allows you to show Benefits Spots blocks added in Leeloo LXP to. be shown on moodle.
 Installation Instructions
 =========================